 – Are there any other methods besides POST request analysis?

-- Collateral event analysis, for example.
-See, Portal interface has various icons to mark various actions, including critical actions, for example, changing event logging level or uploading a file to the server.
+– Collateral event analysis, for example.
+See, the Portal interface has various icons for making different actions, including critical ones, for example, changing event logging level or uploading a file to the server.
 An attacker can use them to upload an HTML file with a file hijacking script to the public directory, or to disable logs.
 Those actions address the web server to download the relevant icon.
 This is logged, providing collateral evidence of the attack.
 Legitimate users usually have those icons in their browser cache since their first logon, so they will mainly be downloaded for illegal purposes.

-Of course, there are lots of nuances and false positives, and the issue is easily bypassed.
-But nobody will bypass it unless they know exactly what the icons do.
-And if the icon trick is combined with other forensic tricks, they can comprise a decent system which would then become an alternative to full logging or provide triggers which would only enable full logging in case of suspicious events.
+Of course, there are a lot of of nuances and false positives, and the issue can be easily bypassed.
+The fact is that nobody will bypass it unless they know exactly what the icons do.
+If the icon trick is combined with other forensic tricks, they can comprise a decent system which would become an alternative to full logging or provide triggers enabling full logging in case of suspicious events.

 About Dmitry Chastukhin

-Dmitry Chastukhin is one of the leading experts in SAP security and web application security.
-A big fan of bug bounties.
-Has official acknowledgements from SAP, Yandex, Nokia, and Google for the vulnerabilities that he has found.
-Spoke at BlackHat USA, HackInTheBox, BruCON.
+Dmitry Chastukhin is one of the leading experts in SAP security and web application security, a big fan of bug bounties.
+He has official acknowledgements from SAP, Yandex, Nokia, and Google for the found vulnerabilities.
+He spoke at BlackHat USA, HackInTheBox, BruCON.